 - The resident and his/her guest together must reclaim the IDs and/or other forms of identification before the closing hours of visitation.

-- Violations of the visitation policy will subject the resident to conduct action
+- Violations of the visitation policy will subject the resident and his/her guests to conduct action

 - All occupants of a residence hall room or apartment must agree before visitation will be permitted.